Back from the dead: AT2019aalc as a candidate repeating TDE in an AGN: Discussion

 \subsection{Optical re-brightening}

 The long-term ZTF light curve of AT2019aalc shows two well-separated flares.
-Both flares evolved quickly and reached their peaks within $2$\,months, followed by a slow decay on yearly timescales.
-Generally, TDEs are characterized by smoothly and rapidly declining light curves ($F \propto t^{-5/3}$) as expected from mass fallback considerations \citep{1988Natur.333..523R} without any prominent bumps in the case of full disruption.
-AT2019aalc in turn has a slowly decaying first flare with a power-law fit returning a power-law index of $b \approx -0.45$ and a second flare that began $4$\,years after the initial flare.
+Both flares rose quickly and reached their peaks within two months, followed by a slow decay on yearly timescales.
+Generally, TDEs are characterized by smoothly and rapidly declining light curves ($F \propto t^{-5/3}$) as expected from mass fallback considerations \citep{1988Natur.333..523R}, and without any prominent bumps in the case of full disruption.
+AT2019aalc in turn has a slowly decaying first flare with a power-law fit returning a power-law index of $b \approx -0.45$ and a second flare that began four years after the initial flare.
 The first systematically identified repeating partial TDE (AT2020vdq), however, shows not just a double-peaked long-term optical light curve, but its second flare is $\approx 3$\,times more luminous compared to the first one \citep{2020vdq}.
 This implies an even more significant optical re-brightening than the one detected in AT2019aalc.
+In contrast, the candidate pTDE AT2022dbl exhibits with a brighter first flare.
 The second flare of partial TDEs is expected to follow a steep declining with a power-law of $t^{-9/4}$.
-In the case of AT2020vdq, the second flare declined much slower \citep{2020vdq} than this but still clearly faster than the second flare of AT2019aalc which declined with a power-law index of $b \approx -0.23$.
+In the case of AT2020vdq and AT2022dbl, the second flares declined slower than this \citep{2020vdq,2025ApJ...987L..20M}, but still faster than the second flare of AT2019aalc, which declined with a power-law index of $b \approx -0.23$.
+Notably, AT2020vdq and AT2022dbl both exhibit slower-declining second flares compared to their first flares, similar to AT2019aalc.